 Save on your Mortgage

-It may not be possible for you to pay down your principal every month or even every year.
-Remember that virtually all mortgage contracts will permit you to pay extra on your principal at any time.
-You can benefit from this rule to pay extra on your principal any time you get some extra money.
-If, for example, you receive a very large gift or tax refund five years into your mortgage, you could pay a portion of this windfall toward your mortgage loan principal, which would result in enormous savings and a shorter payback period.
-For most loans, even a small amount, paid early in the loan period, could offer big savings in interest and length of the loan.
+It may not be possible for you to pay extra every month or even every year.
+But you should remember that most mortgage contracts will allow additional principal payments at any time.
+You can take advantage of this provision to pay extra on your principal any time you get some extra money.
+If, for example, you were to receive an unexpected windfall three years into your mortgage, you could pay this money toward your loan principal, which would result in enormous savings and a shortened payback period.
+Unless the mortgage loan is quite large, even small amounts applied early can produce huge benefits over the duration of the loan.